-Cool Customer: Every St. Croix Legend ice fishing rod is 24″ long, but they have different weight classes depending on how much heft and fighting power you need.
+Cool Customer: Every St. Croix Legend ice rod is 24″ long, but they have different weight classes depending on how much heft and fighting power you need.
 It has a spring strike indicator that is entirely adjustable based on jig size and the kind of lure you’re employing.
 The bobber system was developed to give you maximum time between the strike and the time you feel the bite.
 The reel seat is comfortable for periods of waiting and doesn’t interfere when trying to land a catch.
 The durable stainless steel guides will never fray your line and can last for years and years without issue.
 [Purchase: $90]

 What’s to Love: Very versatile.